petersatsuse/azure-compute-docs/articles/container-instances/aazure-container-instancessupport-policy.md

 - Modify sysctl settings or host OS
 - Apply VM extensions or access host-level networking

+> [!IMPORTANT]
-> **Important:** All customization must happen inside the container image or with environment variables and startup commands.
+> All customization must happen inside the container image or with environment variables and startup commands.
 Host-level changes are not supported.

-## Security and Patch Management
+## Security and patch management
 Microsoft handles:

 - Host OS and container runtime patching